Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 />

 Comparing performance for half precision to the [dense baseline][#fig-7] we again see one clear win.
-Using a block size of 64 the triton implementation begins to out perform the dense matrix multiply at 60% sparsity.
+Using a block size of 64, the triton implementation begins to outperform the dense matrix multiply at 60% sparsity.
 Unfortunately, this does not hold for smaller block sizes with 32 reach >1x speedup at 90% sparsity, and block size 16 only passing this point at 99%.